cgund98/fotobinder/README.md

   <img src="https://iili.io/JIYMmUN.gif"  alt="buymeacoffee-blue-badge" style="width: 120px;" align="right">
 </a>

-I made this project simply to improve my own efficiency, never with the idea of selling it.
+I made this project simply to improve my own efficiency.
+I don't intend on ever charging anyone a dime to use it.

-If you happen to find it worthwhile and want to say thanks, feel free [leave me a tip](https://www.buymeacoffee.com/cgund98)!
+If you happen to find it worthwhile and want to say thanks, feel free to [leave me a tip](https://www.buymeacoffee.com/cgund98)!

 ## Installation